-The Province of BC is in the process of developing an adaptation strategy, to be released by 2020.
-However, JIBC is already aware of the impacts of climate change locally and can start developing the necessary foundations to take action for when the Province's strategy is released.
+The Province of BC is in the process of developing an adaptation strategy, to be released in 2020.
+However, JIBC is already aware of climate change impacts locally and can start developing the necessary foundations to take action when the Province's strategy is released.

-- Identify internal stakeholders (build an internal team with representatives from risk management, sustainability, capital upgrade/ asset planning, and operations) - o Have the team initiate "low hanging fruit" adaptation tasks immediately - Back up building documentation - Move building documentation away from flood zones (e.g. basement mechanical rooms) - Add window films and shading to reduce over heating - o Other immediate adaptation initiatives that JIBC can consider: - Installing moisture sensors to move elevators above ground in case of flooding - Integrating controls to filter or eliminate outdoor air when outdoor air conditions are worse than indoor (e.g. forest fire pollution) - Conduct a climate change vulnerability risk assessment of the New Westminster Campus, and incorporate learnings into building renewal as part of end of life upgrades - o Provide training / capacity building for internal staff - Get stories from operation staff on what is currently vulnerable - Pick a framework (and modify it to fit) for adaptation process at JIBC - Review assets up for renewal (e.g. mechanical equipment) and consider assessing their capacity for future climate (up to 2050 or asset life) - Consider whether developing an adaptation plan or incorporate adaptation into existing policies
+- Identify internal stakeholders (build an internal team with representatives from risk management, sustainability, capital upgrade/ asset planning, and operations): - Have the team initiate "low hanging fruit" adaptation tasks immediately - Back up building documentation; - Move building documentation away from flood zones (e.g. basement mechanical rooms); and - Add window films and shading to reduce overheating. - Other immediate adaptation initiatives that JIBC can consider: - Installing moisture sensors to move elevators above ground in case of flooding; and - Integrating controls to filter or eliminate outdoor air when outdoor air conditions are worse than indoor (e.g. forest fire pollution). - Conduct a climate change vulnerability risk assessment of the New Westminster Campus, and incorporate learnings into building renewal as part of the end of life upgrades: - Provide training/capacity building for internal staff; - o Get stories from operation staff on what is currently vulnerable; and - Pick a framework (and modify it to fit) for the adaptation process at JIBC. - Review assets up for renewal (e.g. mechanical equipment) and consider assessing their capacity for future climate (up to 2050 or asset life); and - Consider whether developing an adaptation plan or incorporate adaptation into existing policies.